 I am saddened by my materially wealthy friend's lot in life, what she has settled for.
 Though she appears “successful” by the standards of the dominant culture (what I refer to as “the third dimension”), she told me that she has had to compromise her own deep longings and higher values in order to remain in the work, lifestyle, and personal relationships she is currently in.
 It is her choice at this time to stay in the life she has composed, even though she expresses that she is deeply disappointed, frustrated, and unhappy.

 I am a naturally optimistic person, and for many years I was falsely hopeful and optimistic in third-dimensional institutions.
-I learned, in my participation in various religious, political, and social movements to not place so much confidence in them.
-I actually came to realize, through my own experiences, this truth stated in The URANTIA Book [Paper 195, Section 8, Paragraph 12]: “Secular social and political optimism is an illusion.
+I learned from my participation in various religious, political, and social movements to not place so much confidence in them.
+I actually came to realize, through my own experiences, this truth stated in The URANTIA Book: “Secular social and political optimism is an illusion.
 Without God, neither freedom and liberty, nor property and wealth can lead to peace.”
 The peace referred to here is not only peace between human beings but the inner personal peace of individuals.

 Jesus had no interest in the outcome of His interactions with people; He just gave of Himself and moved on.
 So though I love those I interact with, I am learning to not place false hope in them; I place my hope in the fragment of God within them, for it is the leading of the Spirit of God that empowers any of us to transform ourselves and our lives.

-The URANTIA Book indicates that true, realistic hope is only attained through the God fragment within us (known also as the Thought Adjuster).
+The URANTIA Book also indicates that true, realistic hope is only attained through the God fragment within us (known also as the Thought Adjuster).
 With that hope we harmonize our attitudes and thoughts with the Thought Adjuster's leadings and can then realize the transforming power of all of the living spiritual forces available to us.
 It is only through divine hope that we experience transformations of human character.
-[See Paper 5, Section 2]

 In the various teachings on prayer and worship, The URANTIA Book states that prayer is many things, and a very important form of prayer is the expression of thanksgiving.
 (I highly recommend reading and reflecting on Jesus' discourse on prayer and worship found in Paper 146, Section 2.)

 Where did my faith come from?
-The URANTIA Book states that faith, hope, and assurance are all related; as you live in realistic faith in God, you attain hope in real things of eternal value, not in false illusions, not in temporary fleeting things.
-With hope in that which is real, you begin to experience assurance, assurance in the presence of God, assurance in the power of truth, beauty, and goodness over evil.
+The URANTIA Book states that faith, hope, and assurance are all related; as you live with a realistic faith in God, you attain hope in real things of eternal value, not in false illusions, not in temporary fleeting things.
+With hope in that which is real, you begin to experience assurance—assurance in the presence of God and assurance in the power of truth, beauty, and goodness over evil.

 One of the truths taught is that in order to accelerate our ascension we must use faith and be dependent upon revelation.
-[Paper 19, Section 5, Paragraph 12] I am so thankful for the epochal revelation, for even though I have always had faith in God and have experienced His/Her presence in many ways, since I have begun to study and experience the truths in The URANTIA Book and Continuing Fifth Epochal Revelation (found in The Cosmic Family volumes), I have progressed psychospiritually in leaps and bounds, which has resulted in much more personal courage, happiness, and inner peace.
+I am so thankful for the epochal revelation, for even though I have always had faith in God and have experienced His/Her presence in many ways, since I have begun to study and experience the truths in The URANTIA Book and Continuing Fifth Epochal Revelation (found in The Cosmic Family volumes), I have progressed psychospiritually in leaps and bounds, which has resulted in much more personal courage, happiness, and inner peace.